pass-culture/pass-culture-main/api/src/pcapi/routes/backoffice/docs/JSDOC.md

 This adds PcAddOn forbit to do multiple validations on the same form.
 To opt out of the behavior add the class "pc-multiple-submit" to your form.

+A form can opt out of management by setting the attribute `data-pc-form-opt-out="true"`

 ## PcFormField

 **Extends PcAddOn**